Brain tumors - primary

 Bevacizumab (Avastin) is a biologic drug that blocks the growth of blood vessels that feed tumors (a process called angiogenesis).
 It is approved for the treatment of glioblastoma in people whose brain cancer has continued to progress after prior treatment with chemotherapy and radiation.
-Bevacizumab was the first targeted therapy approved for brain tumors, and the first new treatment for glioblastoma in more than a decade.
-Some recent studies have questioned its effectiveness.
+Bevacizumab was the first targeted therapy approved for brain tumors.

 Investigational targeted therapies